intelowlproject/IntelOwl/docs/source/Installation.md

 ## TL;DR
 Obviously we strongly suggest to read through all the page to configure IntelOwl in the most appropriate way.

 However, if you feel lazy, you could just install and test IntelOwl with the following steps.
+Be sure to run `docker` and `python` commands with `sudo` if permissions/roles have not been set.

 ```bash
 # clone the IntelOwl project repository